Dennis the Menace (1986 TV series): VHS

-DVD releases
+DVD

-On March 18, 2008, 20th Century Fox Home Entertainment released a select 7-episode DVD entitled Dennis the Menace: Trouble, Trouble Everywhere in Region 1.
+In March 2008, 20th Century Fox Home Entertainment released a select 7-episode DVD entitled Dennis the Menace: Trouble, Trouble Everywhere.
 This compilation includes the episodes Dennis in Venice, Mayan Mayhem, The Big Candied Apple, A Royal Pain, Dennis and the Kangaroo Cavalry, Dennis Plasters Pamplona and Black and Blue Hawaii.

-On March 18, 2014, Mill Creek Entertainment (under license from DHX Media) released Dennis the Menace – Volume One on DVD in Region 1.
+Mill Creek Entertainment (under license from DHX Media) released Dennis the Menace – Volume One on DVD in March 2014.
 The 3-disc set contains the first 33 episodes of the series.
-On August 5, 2014, Mill Creek released Dennis the Menace - Lights!
+Later in August, they released another DVD, subtitled Lights!
 Camera!
 Menace!, which contains the remaining 32 episodes from the first season.

-On September 6, 2016, Mill Creek released Dennis the Menace- The Complete Series 1 & 2 on DVD in Region 1 for the very first time.
-The 9-disc set contains all 78 episodes of the 1986–1988 series, including the final 13 episodes which were previously unreleased.
+The complete series was released in September 2016.